texfaq/texfaq.github.io/FAQ-thesis.md

-If you want to write a new thesis class of your own, a good place to start is the University of California style, but remember that it's often difficult to produce a thesis that both looks good and conforms with the style that your univeristy demands.
+If you want to write a new thesis class of your own, a good place to start is the University of California style, but remember that it's often difficult to produce a thesis that both looks good and conforms with the style that your university demands.